-Stage 0: This refers to melanoma in situ, which means melanoma cells are found only in the epidermis (the outer layer of skin).
+Stage 0: This refers to melanoma in situ, which means melanoma cells are found only in the outer layer of skin, called the epidermis.
 This stage of melanoma has virtually no metastatic potential, which means it is very unlikely that it will spread to other parts of the body.

-Stage II: Stage II melanoma is thicker than stage I melanoma, extending through the epidermis and into the dermis (dense inner layer of the skin), and it has a slightly higher chance of spreading.
-Stage II is divided into three smaller groups—A, B, or C—depending on how thick the melanoma is and whether or not there is ulceration.
+Stage II: Stage II melanoma is thicker than stage I melanoma, extending through the epidermis and further into the dermis, the dense inner layer of the skin.
+It has a slightly higher chance of spreading.
+Stage II is divided into three subgroups—A, B, or C—depending on how thick the melanoma is and whether or not there is ulceration.

-Stage III: This stage describes melanoma that has spread through the lymphatic system (part of the immune system and drains fluid from body tissues through a series of tubes) either to a regional lymph node (lymph nodes near where the cancer started) or to a skin site on the way to a lymph node (“in-transit metastasis”).
-Stage III is also divided into substages—A, B, or C—depending on the size and number of lymph nodes involved with melanoma and whether the primary tumor appears ulcerated under a microscope.
+Stage III: This stage describes melanoma that has spread through the lymphatic system either to a regional lymph node located near where the cancer started or to a skin site on the way to a lymph node, called “in-transit metastasis.”
+The lymphatic system is part of the immune system and drains fluid from body tissues through a series of tubes or vessels.
+Stage III is also divided into subgroups—A, B, or C—depending on the size and number of lymph nodes involved with melanoma and whether the primary tumor appears ulcerated under a microscope.

-Stage IV: This stage describes melanoma that has spread through the bloodstream to other, distant parts of the body, such as distant locations on the skin or soft tissue, distant lymph nodes, or other organs like the lung, liver, brain, bone, or gastrointestinal tract.
-Stage IV is further divided into M1a, which means the cancer has only spread to distant skin and/or soft tissue sites), M1b (metastasis to the lung; and M1c, which describes distant metastasis at any other location or an elevated serum lactate dehydrogenase (LDH) blood test.
+Stage IV: This stage describes melanoma that has spread through the bloodstream to other parts of the body, such as distant locations on the skin or soft tissue, distant lymph nodes, or other organs like the lung, liver, brain, bone, or gastrointestinal tract.
+Stage IV is further divided into M1a, which means the cancer has only spread to distant skin and/or soft tissue sites; M1b, which involves metastasis to the lung; and M1c, which describes distant metastasis at any other location or an elevated serum lactate dehydrogenase (LDH) blood test.

 Recurrent: Recurrent melanoma is melanoma that has come back after treatment.
 If there is a recurrence, the cancer may need to be staged again (re-staging).